History of the Metropolitan Council

 At the urging of many local government, business and civic leaders, the Minnesota Legislature created the Metropolitan Council to deal with regional issues that transcended boundaries.

-Between 1967 and 1974, additional legislation created the Metropolitan Transit Commission (now Metro Transit); a regional sewer system; a unique tax-base sharing system; the regional park system and the Metro HRA.
+Between 1967 and 1974, additional legislation created the Metropolitan Transit Commission (now Metro Transit), a regional sewer system, a unique tax-base sharing system, the regional parks system, and the Metro HRA.

 When the Legislature created the MTC in 1967, the agency acquired an aging and declining bus system, and embarked on an ambitious improvement program to purchase 500 new buses, install 135 bus shelters and bus stop signs, and establish a 24-hour bus information center.
 Adding Metro Mobility and Transit Link services enabled the agency to provide transit for people unable to use regular route bus and train service.
 Over time, it's grown into the modern, efficient Metro Transit system we know today, providing an extensive network of convenient and reliable bus and light-rail service throughout the region.

 In 2016, Metro Transit was honored as Transit System of the Year by the American Public Transportation Association.
 Metro Transit’s ridership topped 82.6 million rides in 2016.
-The Council's policies and strategies in support of transit-oriented development are stimulating new additional investments in housing and businesses along transit routes, bolstering the impact of transit investments, increasing regional competitiveness, and advancing equity.
-More about Transit services and transportation planning.
+The Met Council's policies and strategies in support of transit-oriented development are stimulating new additional investments in housing and businesses along transit routes, bolstering the impact of transit investments, increasing regional competitiveness, and advancing equity.
+Read more about transit services and transportation planning.

 Water and wastewater